 One of the biggest considerations in buying a new mattress is the price.
 It’s more than likely that you went into your search with a budget in mind.
 Unless you’re very wealthy and a few thousand bucks is pocket change for you.
 In which case… we can’t relate.
 Anyway, here’s a pricing breakdown for the Awara mattress by size:

-Awara’s MSRP is higher than that of the average mattress sold online, but in this case, we’d go with the old adage—you get what you pay for.
-Putting natural and organic materials in a mattress, along with the use of latex foam in general, is almost always going to drive up the price.
+Awara’s MSRP is higher than that of the average bed-in-a-box sold online, but in this case, we’d remind you of the old adage—you get what you pay for.
+Using natural and organic materials in a mattress, along with latex foam in general, is almost always going to drive up the price.
+With all that in mind, Awara is actually one of the more affordable eco-friendly beds on the market.

 As far as mattress deals and coupons go, check out the box on the right side of this page for current pricing and discount information.
 Typically, Awara offers something like $200 off, but that may change season to season.